 The Healthy Indiana Plan empowers members to make important decisions about the cost and quality of their health care.
 As an incentive, members who remain in the HIP Plus program can reduce their POWER account contribution amounts after a year in the program based on the amount remaining in their accounts.
 If they receive recommended preventive care services throughout the year, the discount will be doubled.
 Members in the HIP Basic plan also have a POWER account, but since they are not making contributions the potential amount of their discount for receiving preventive care is lower.

 What are the different plans?

 HIP Basic is the fallback option for members with household income less than or equal to 100 percent of the federal poverty level (FPL) who don't make their POWER account contributions.
 The benefits are reduced.
-The essential health benefits are covered but not vision or dental services.
+The essential health benefits are covered but not vision, dental or chiropractic services.
 The member is also required to make a copayment each time he or she receives a health care service, such as going to the doctor, filling a prescription or staying in the hospital.
 These payments may range from $4 to $8 per doctor visit or prescription filled and may be as high as $75 per hospital stay.
 HIP Basic can be much more expensive than HIP Plus.

 What happens to the POWER account in the Basic Plan?

 Members in the HIP Basic plan will still use the POWER account to cover their $2,500 annual deductible, but the funds in the account will be contributed entirely by the State.
 HIP Basic plan members will still receive POWER account statements to assist them in managing the account and to increase their awareness of the cost of the health care services they receive.